MochiLibraries/Mochi.PhysX/README.md

 1. Ensure Git submodules are up-to-date with `git submodule update --init --recursive`
 2. Build and run `InfectedPhysX.Generator`

 Note: You may see many errors and warnings during generation.
-This is because Biohazrd doesn't support everything in PhysX tet.
+This is because Biohazrd doesn't support everything in PhysX yet.
 These errors only indicate the corresponding APIs were skipped, so the output should still be fine as long as you don't need those APIs.

 ## Building the sample